Inverse Optimal Control from Incomplete Trajectory Observations: Proposed IOC Approaches

-\begin{remark} If (\ref{theo2condition}) in Corollary \ref{coro1} is not satisfied, the rank of $\boldsymbol{H}(t,l)$ has to be less than $s+n-1$ due to Lemma~\ref{lemma3}.
-We may find another weight vector independent of $\boldsymbol\omega^*$ in the kernel of $\boldsymbol{H}(t,l)$.
-Thus, the current observations may result from weight vectors different than $c\boldsymbol\omega^*$, indicating that the feature weights are not distinguishable with respect to the current observations.
-The reason may be due to insufficient observations or low data richness, which may be remedied by additional observations (see Lemma \ref{lemma2}). \end{remark}
+\begin{remark} Suppose that in Corollary \ref{coro1}, (\ref{theo2condition}) is not satisfied.
+According to Lemma~\ref{lemma3}, $\rank\boldsymbol{H}(t,l)<s+n-1$ holds and thus dimension of $\ker\boldsymbol{H}(t,l)$ is at least two.
+This means that another weight vector, independent of $\boldsymbol\omega$, could be found in $\ker\boldsymbol{H}(t,l)$, and the current segment $\boldsymbol{\xi}_{t:t+l}$ may be generated by this different weight vector.
+In this case, true weights are not distinguishable or recoverable with respect to $\boldsymbol{\xi}_{t:t+l}$.
+The reason for this case can be insufficiently long observation or low data informativeness, both of which may be remedied by including additional data (i.e., increase $l$) according to Lemma \ref{lemma2} (we will illustrate this later in experiments). \end{remark}